itom-project/plugins/libmodbus/docs/LibModBus.rst

 **name**: {str}, read-only
     name of the plugin (*LibModBus*)

-**IP**: {str}, read-only
+**target**: {str}, read-only
-    IP-Address of the connected Modbus-TCP device
+    IP-Address of the connected Modbus-TCP device or serial port for Modbus-RTU connection.
+Under Windows COM1-COM9 is supported, unix-based systems should use /dev/ttyS0.. or /dev/ttyUSB0..

 **port**: {int}, read-only
-    port used for ip communication
+    port used for IP communication or device ID for ModbusRTU

+**baud**: {int}, read-only
+	The baudrate of the port for RTU communication

+**parity**: {str}, read-only
+	Parity for RTU communication (N->None, E->Even, O->Odd)

+**databit**: {int}, read-only
+	Number of bits to be written in line for RTU communication

+**stopbit**: {int}, read-only
+	Stop bits after every n bits for RTU communication

 **registers**: {str}
     fallback addressing for modbus registers.
 This value will be used, if a dataObject without 'registers'-tag is sent to the getVal- or setVal-function.